cliffjsgit/class3-slides/slides.md

 <pre class="stretch"><code class="python" data-trim data-noescape>
 # Grading Guidelines:
-# - No answer variables needed.
-Grading script will call function.
-# - Function 'is_abecedarian' should return boolean True/False depending on if
-# the letters are in alphabetical order.
-#
-# 1. Write a function called is_abecedarian that returns True if the letters in
+# 6. Write a function called is_abecedarian that returns True if the letters in
 # a word appear in alphabetical order (double letters are ok).
+# How many abecedarian words are there?
 </code></pre>

 +++++